Carlos-Montero/TFG_CORD/CORD_with_SEBA.md

-# CORD Installation on Ubuntu 16.04 Single Node
+# CORD Installation with SEBA

 This document describes how to install CORD, plus a SimpleExampleService, on a single machine.